UKCloud/documentation/articles/draas/draas-sco.md

 ## Alerting and reporting

-The Zerto Self-Service Portal (ZSSP) provides live real-time reporting of your solution and the current level of protection being provided to your VMs.
+The ZSSP provides live real-time reporting of your solution and the current level of protection being provided to your VMs.

 The portal also raises alerts if the target RPO of your VPG exceed the threshold, or if the associated journal size grows beyond the expected size.
 In both these scenarios, UKCloud also receives a platform monitoring alert and will investigate the cause.